barbarer/py4e-int/_sources/iterations/while.rst

     :answer_c: The program compiles and prints "1 2 3 4 5 Blastoff!" where each space is a new line.
     :answer_d: The program compiles and prints "5 4 3 2 1 Blastoff!" where each space is a new line.
     :correct: b
-    :feedback_a: The program doesn't print anything, but has more than 5 iterations.
+    :feedback_a: Incorrect!
+The program both prints things and has more than five iterations.
+Try again.
-    :feedback_b: Because the loop is incrementing, rather than decrementing, n will always be greater than 0 and the loop will never end.
+    :feedback_b: Correct!
+Because the loop is incrementing, rather than decrementing, n will always be greater than 0 and the loop will never end.
-    :feedback_c: The program will compile, but will not start with 1 and will print a lot more than that.
+    :feedback_c: Incorrect!
+The program will compile, but will not start with 1 and won't ever reach "Blastoff!".
+Try again.
-    :feedback_d: The program will compile, but will print a lot more than "5 4 3 2 1 Blastoff!"
+    :feedback_d: Incorrect!
+The program will compile, but it won't ever reach "Blastoff!".
+Try again.

     Consider the code block below.
 What happens when you run this program?